-I’m sure that lots of people who have MS also have problems with their bladder.
-Its part of the package.
-Mine has been the bane of my life.
-Finding a loo in time, fear of wetting myself, UTI’s and have I got my catheters.
+I’m sure that a large proportion of people who have MS also have problems with their bladder.
+It’s part of the package.
+My bladder has been the bane of my life.
+Finding a loo, getting thee in time, fear of wetting myself and UTI’s.
+Now I have progressed to intermittent self-catheterisation and Botox.
 These are some of the problems that I have had to live with for a very long time.
+There are mental pressures as well as the obvious physical problems.
+I suppose it really is a hidden disability.

 I hope that by talking about these issues on my website people will become more aware of the problems.
 They must stop ‘just putting up’ with a wonky bladder.
 People need to go out and find solutions.
 I have been there, too frightened to talk about it but at the end of the day that is not the answer.